 While you should always choose your domain name carefully, there’s a chance that your dream domain wasn’t available at the time you launched your website.
 If your ideal address suddenly becomes available, you may decide to seize the opportunity.

 Moving your website isn’t a decision to take lightly.
 However, once you’ve made your decision you’ll want to ensure the transition goes off without a hitch.
-Here’s a straightforward, four-step plan to changing your website’s domain name.
+Here’s a straightforward, four-step plan for changing your website’s domain name.

 Note that for the purposes of this post, we’ll assume you’ve already registered your new domain and that it’s ready for your site.